 I guess we all remember Cecil the lion.
 In 2015, I was interviewed live on the BBC Victoria Derbyshire show and BBC World Service to talk about the effects of trophy hunting on wildlife.

-Interviewed by The Conversation about rewilding and shifting baseline syndrome
+Podcast interview with The Conversation about rewilding and shifting baseline syndrome

 Interviewed by RealScientists about my week-long curation of the Twitter account @RealScientists